Are you struggling to crawl out of obscurity?

-Do you feel like your business is lurking in the shadows, unseen by potential clients or customers?
+Do you feel like your business is lurking in the doldrums, unseen by potential clients or customers?

 How's your marketing strategy looking?
 Does it sell for you?
 Does it actually SELL you?

 Here are some common marketing strategy mistakes you might be making - and how to fix them.

 1) Lack of research